amunategui/amunategui.github.io/_posts/2015-03-07-bagging-in-R.md

 ## Area under the curve: 0.6422938
 ```
 <BR><BR>
-So, an ``AUC`` of <b>0.6422938</b> is an improvement, although slight, over the simple model of 0.6408224.
+Our final ``AUC`` score of <b>0.6422938</b> is an improvement, although slight, over the simple model of 0.6408224.
+This does require trial and error to find the right mix of sample size and number of runs.

 <BR><BR>
 **Conclusion**

 Bagging is very common in competitions.
-I don’t think I have ever seen anybody win without using some form of it.
-But, in order for this to work, your data must have variance, otherwise you’re just adding levels after levels of additional iterations with little benefit to your score and to those maintaining your modeling pipeline in production.
+I don’t think I have ever seen anybody win without using it.
+But, in order for this to work, your data must have variance, otherwise you’re just adding levels after levels of additional iterations with little benefit to your score and a big headache for those maintaining your modeling pipeline in production.
 Even when it does improve things, you have to asked yourself if its worth all that extra work...

 This walkthrough was inspired by Vik Paruchuri and his blog entry: <a href="http://www.vikparuchuri.com/blog/build-your-own-bagging-function-in-r/" target="_blank">Improve Predictive Performance in R with Bagging</a>.